dmbarbour/glas/docs/GlasDesign.md

 ### Language Modules

 Language modules have a module name of form `language-*`.
 The value of a language module should be a record of form `(compile:Program, ...)`.
+Aside from 'compile', the record for a language module may define other ad-hoc properties - documentation, linter, decompiler, language server app, REPL mode, etc..

 The compile program implements a function from source (e.g. file binary) to a compiled value on the stack.
 The compile program can also access other module values and generate some log outputs.
 Effects API:

-* **load:ModuleName** - Module name is typically encoded as a symbol such as `foo`.
+* **load:ModuleName** - Module names are typically encoded as a symbol such as `foo`, but mightl later be extended.
 Response is the result from compiling the module, or failure if the module's value cannot be computed.
 * **log:Message** - Response is unit.
 Messages may include warnings and issues, progress reports, code change proposals, etc..

 Load failure may occur due to missing modules, ambiguous file names, dependency cyles, failed compile, etc. The cause of failure is visible to the client module, but is reported in the development environment.

-*Aside:* The record for a language module is intended for extension with other utilities - linter, decompiler, interactive REPL, language documentation, etc..

 ### Automated Testing

-For lightweight automatic testing, Glas systems will follow a convention where modules in a folder with name `test-*` are processed even when their value is not required by a `public` module.
-Failed tests are reported to developers.
-At a larger scale, it is feasible to track overall health of a module distribution based on failed and passing tests.
+For lightweight automatic testing, Glas systems will follow a convention where modules with name `test-*` should produce a test program, which is then evaluated with access to 'fork' effects for fuzzing of input.
+Effects API:

-Testing can be very flexible in Glas because the program representation is accessible and even the final binaries are still within the module system.
-Tests can abstractly analyze and interpret code, verify structure of binaries, simulate execution, etc..
+* **fork** - response is unit or failure, non-deterministically.
+* **log:Message** - arbitrary output message to simplify debugging.

+Test programs are stack neutral.
+Input to the test program is based on a sequence of 'fork' results.
+Primary output is success or failure of the program, though reflection on logged messages and location of failure would be visible for debugging.
+The test program will be evaluated many times with different forks, and each test's fork sequence can be recorded as a binary for replay.

+Forks can select subtests, randomize parameters, and simulate non-deterministic or variable environments.
+When there are only a few forks, the system will test exhaustively.
+Otherwise, a good test environment will use heuristics and whitebox analysis to select forks, aiming for maximal branch coverage and efficient error discovery.

 ### User Applications

-Due to the backtracking features, Glas programs can be viewed as hierarchical transactions, and are a good fit for transaction-oriented application models.
-Transactions can support communication via message passing, channels, or tuple spaces.

-However, transactions are incompatible with synchronous effects APIs: we must 'commit' a request before a response is possible.
-I'm additionally interested in improving on conventional applications, e.g. with live coding by default, and improved debuggability and extensibility.
-Thus, APIs for network, filesystem, console, and GUI need some redesign.
-I'm developing some ideas in the [Glas Apps](GlasApps.md) document.

-The Glas command-line utility should interpret applications, at least until executable extraction has matured.
+Backtracking conditionals are implicit hierarchical transactions.
+Glas programs are a good fit for transaction-based application models.
+Transaction machines are a transaction-based application model with a lot of nice properties, a good fit for my vision of live coding HCI and reactive systems.
+I'm developing this idea in the [Glas Apps](GlasApps.md) document.

+The Glas command-line utility can provide an interpreter or JIT-compiler for applications with a few effects for network, filesystem, console, and GUI.
+This would serve as a stopgap for binary generation, and also as a potential platform for live coding.

 ## Performance